 Familiar amyloid polyneuropathy (FAP) is a rare genetic condition that is difficult to diagnose because it shares symptoms with other neuropathic disorders, most of which are more common.

-In areas where the disease is endemic, or in people with a family history of disease, diagnoses typically occur within a year.
-In regions where FAP is less common, delays of three to four years in diagnosis happen often.
+In regions where the disease is endemic, or in people with a family history of the disease, diagnoses typically occur within a year.
+In areas where FAP is less common, delays of three to four years in diagnosis can often happen.

 Initially, the doctor will observe the patient for a period of time to understand their symptoms and examine their family history.
 The physician will then analyze the findings from physical and neurologic examinations and order additional tests to rule out other conditions that may cause similar symptoms.

 A conclusive diagnosis of FAP can be made only through genetic testing and tissue biopsy.

 Genetic testing analyzes the sequence of the TTR gene to identify mutations that cause the disease.
 These mutations lead to a buildup of abnormal protein deposits, called amyloid fibrils, which damage the body’s tissues and organs.